Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 #### From a Substrate-Runtime to a Parachain-Runtime

-- When compiling a runtime that uses Cumulus, a WASM binary is generated:
+- When compiling a runtime that uses Cumulus, a WASM binary is generated, the PVF:

 <img src="../assets/parachain_runtime.svg" width="500vw" />